camilledamore/Pay-vs-Performance-in-NBA/README.md

 # Does Higher Pay Mean Better Performance in the NBA?
-Exploring the relationship between player salaries and on-court performance in the NBA.
-And exploring salary over time, adjusted for inflation

 Avg pay has been rising in the NBA.
 Is this  due to to inflation, or are players getting better? (or is it a combination of the two?)